GreenfieldTech/cloudformation-tool/README.md

 ### Loading Lambda code

-When specifying the `Code` property of a `AWS::Lambda::Function` resource, instead of specifying the S3 bucket and object key, the field `URL` may be used to specify an HTTP URL from which the code is to be uploaded to AWS Lambda.
+When specifying the `Code` property of a `AWS::Lambda::Function` resource, instead of specifying the S3 bucket and object key, either of the following fields may be used:
+  - The field `URL` may be used to specify an HTTP URL	from which the code is to be uploaded to AWS Lambda.
 The tool will download the code file from the specified URL, upload it to S3 and specify the correct S3 location for CloudFormation.

-In the future we plan to add support for specifying `File` to upload from a local file.
+  - The field `Path` may be used to specify a local file or directory containing the code to be uploaded.
+    If the path specifies a directory, it will be compressed as a Zip file.

 #### Example: